π₀.₅ VLA

 ❝ To tokenize actions, each action dimension in RT-1 is discretized into 256 bins.
 As mentioned previously, the action dimensions we consider include seven variables for the arm movement (x, y, z, roll, pitch, yaw, opening of the gripper), three variables for base movement (x, y, yaw) and a discrete variable to switch between three modes: controlling arm, base or terminating the episode.
 For each variable, we map the target to one of the 256 bins, where the bins are uniformly distributed within the bounds of each variable. ❞

-RT1 aimed for 3HZ control frequency, which means the inference time of RT1 should take less than 100ms.
+RT1 aimed for 3HZ control frequency, which means the inference time of RT1 should take less than 100ms and is designed to act as the low-level controller (System 1, but more on that later).
+Thus, models like

 ❝ The two VLMs that we finetune in our experiments, PaLI-X and PaLM-E, use different tokenizations.
 For PaLI-X, integers up to 1000 each have a unique token, so we simply associate the action bins to the token representing the corresponding integer.
 For the PaLM-E model, which does not provide this convenient representation of numbers, we simply overwrite the 256 least frequently used tokens to represent the action vocabulary. ❞